s4nyam/EdgeSVM/readme.md

 print('Predicted value:', y_pred[0][0])
 ```

-In this code, the saved SVM model is loaded using the joblib.load function.
+The saved SVM model is loaded using the joblib.load function.
 The time series data is defined in the same way as in the SVM example.
 The neural network architecture is defined using the tf.keras.Sequential class, and the compile method is used to specify the optimizer and loss function.
 The fit method is then used to train the neural network on the time series data, where the targets are the SVM model's predictions on the input data.
 Finally, the trained neural network is used to make a prediction on a new data point, and the predicted value is printed.

 Note that this is just an example code, and the performance of the neural network heavily depends on the quality and complexity of the dataset, as well as the architecture and hyperparameters of the network.
-It is also worth noting that training a neural network to mimic an SVM model may not always be the best approach, and it may be more beneficial to use the neural network as a standalone model.
+It is also worth noting that training a neural network to mimic an SVM model is cheap for local computaations where local budget is very small compared to global budget.
+Further RSU aand Edge Devices can be introduced to dump cache and fetched.

 ```
 import numpy as np